 No matter what storm you pass through in life, never give up on your relationship.
 Yes, things won’t be perfect all the time, but giving up is not always the solution.

 Linda: Morihei Ueshiba is the originator of Aikido.
-He was a gifted marital artist and a great spiritual teacher.
-Mitsugi Saotome Shihan was a student of Ueshiba for fifteen years in Japan, and then went on to become an accomplished Akido master himself.
+He was a gifted martial artist and a great spiritual teacher.
+Mitsugi Saotome Shihan was a student of Ueshiba for fifteen years in Japan and then went on to become an accomplished Akido master himself.

 Shiban recounts a profound teaching story about addressing Ueshiba saying, “Your techniques are perfect!
 You never make any mistakes.
 You never lose your center!”
 To which his wise, accomplished teacher replied, “I lose my center frequently.
 I just find it again so quickly that you can’t see it.”

 When we are learning any new skill, there is a process of moving forward and then slipping backward.
 Developing new relationship skills is the same way.
 We make more skillful choices and then relapse into our old patterns.
 This pattern shows up repeatedly when we are attempting to develop better conflict management skills.

 We may intellectually appreciate that both of us contribute to an argument when they occur, but in the emotion of the moment, it sure looks like it’s the other person’s fault.
 And every cell in our body may want to blame them and make them wrong, wrong, wrong.